dfranx/SHADERed/README.md

 ## Support
 Support the development of this project on Patreon: [<img width="120" src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png">](https://www.patreon.com/dfranx)

-You can support the development of this project via PayPal: [PayPal link](https://paypal.me/dfranx)
+You can support the development of this project via **PayPal**: [PayPal link](https://paypal.me/dfranx)

 This is my e-mail address for businesses or if you just want to contact me:
 **dfranx00 at gmail dot com**

+Also feel free to contact me and suggest some missing feature you would like me to implement.

 ## TODO
 There are also some features that I am looking to implement: